Mesoscale two-sample testing for networks

-We apply the projection test described in Section~\ref{subsubsec:glm_test_od}, using the modified statistic $w^{(\mathrm{E-UD})}$ (``OrcProjOD'', ``ProjOD-$d$'').
-For comparison we also apply the usual projection test based on $w^{(\mathrm{E})}$, and the same competing basic and position model bootstrap tests.
-For both the usual and modified projection tests, we use a learned $4$-dimensional projection.
+for $g=1,2$, $k=1,\ldots,m$ and node pairs $(i,j)$.
+In this simulation we set $\eta=2$, and vary $m$ from $3$ to $10$. \fi We then apply the projection test described in Section~\ref{subsubsec:glm_test_od}, using the modified statistic $w^{(\mathrm{E-UD})}$ (``OrcProjUD'', ``ProjUD-$d$'').
+For comparison we also apply the usual projection test based on $w^{(\mathrm{E})}$, and the same competing basic test and the position model bootstrap test with $p=3$.
+For all of the projection tests, we use a learned $4$-dimensional projection.
 The results are shown in Figure~\ref{logit2}.

-In the left panel of Figure~\ref{logit2}, we see that other than the projection tests, all the methods nearly always reject the mesoscale null hypothesis.
-The usual projection tests do not control type I error at the nominal level, while the modified projection tests do appear to have asymptotic control.
-In the right panel of Figure~\ref{logit2}, under the alternative, the modified projection tests have good power, with the power of the learned projection test approaching that of the oracle projection test as $m$ grows.
-With overdispersion parameter $\eta=2$, the effective sample size in terms of $m$ is essentially halved compared to independent Bernoulli trials, and after making this adjustment, the rejection rates under this model are very close to the corresponding rates in Figure~\ref{logit1}.
+In the left panel of Figure~\ref{logit2}, we see that other than the projection tests, all the methods nearly always reject the mesoscale null hypothesis, suggesting that accounting for overdispersion is necessary to control type I error.
+The right panel of Figure~\ref{logit2} shows results under the alternative.
+The modified projection tests have good power, with the power of the learned projection test approaching that of the oracle projection test as $m$ grows.